squirrels-analytics/squirrels-analytics.github.io/docs/docs/frontend/rest-api.md

 # REST API Types

+This page describes details of the REST API types in suplement of the Swagger / OpenAPI documentation found in the **/docs** path of any Squirrels project.
+Please check out the Swagger / OpenAPI documentation first if you haven't already.

-When interacting the APIs for a single Squirrels project as a client, a sample workflow may look like this:
+When interacting with the APIs for a single Squirrels project as a client, a sample workflow may look like this:

 1. Login with a username and password to retrieve an authorization token for subsequent API calls.
 This would use the **login API**.
-2. Retrieve all datasets you have access to for that project.
-This would use the **datasets catalog API**.
+2. Retrieve all datasets / dashboards you have access to for the project.
+This would use the **data catalog API**.
-3. Pick a dataset and retrieve its parameters.
+3. Pick a dataset / dashboard and retrieve its parameters.
 This would use the **parameters API**.
-4. Gather parameter selections, and use them to retrieve the dataset result.
-This would use the **dataset result API**.
+4. Gather parameter selections, and use them to retrieve the dataset / dashboard result.
+This would use the **dataset result API** or the **dashboard result API**.

 Depending on the use case, not all API types have to be used.
-For instance, the datasets may all be public, so using the **login API** would not be needed.
-Or your application may use only one of the datasets, assuming that it always exists, so it may not use the **datasets catalog API**.
+For instance, if you only care about public datasets / dashboards, the **login API** is not needed.
+Or you may have a front-end application that only uses one of the datasets (assuming that it always exists), so it may not use the **data catalog API**.

 Further details of each API type are described in the sections below.
 All paths are prefixed with **/squirrels-v0**, and the `v0` here means "use the API interface corresponding to major version 0 of the squirrels library".
-All APIs return a JSON response.
+All APIs return a JSON response, except the **dashboard result API** which can return various formats such as PNG data as bytes or HTML string.

-For example purposes, suppose we have a Squirrels project named `my_project`, its major version is 1, and it contains a dataset named `my_dataset`.
+For example purposes, suppose we have a Squirrels project named `my_project`, its major version is 1, and it contains a dataset named `my_dataset` and a dashboard named `my_dashboard`.

 ## Project Level APIs